charlie1329/IntelliJam/README.md

-Using Echo State Networks for Musical Improvisation
+IntelliJam: An Intelligent Agent for Musical Improvisation
 ===================================================

 The code in this repository is for the main application